sebamenabar/Pytorch-IntermediateLayerGetter/README.md

 Simple easy to use module to get the intermediate results from chosen submodules.
-Supports submodule annidation.
 Inspired in [this](https://github.com/pytorch/vision/blob/f76e598d47879dbd917bf5936bbd11ff41632787/torchvision/models/_utils.py#L7) but does not assume that submodules are executed sequentially.
+Pypi [link](https://pypi.org/project/torch-intermediate-layer-getter/)

+List of features:
+- Supports submodule annidation (module1.submodule2.submodule3)
+- In case that a module is called more than once during a forward pass, all it's outputs are saved a in a list.

 # Installation